openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 .. rst-class:: colleft

 - After the last milestone

-- file bugs about everything you find
+  - File bugs about everything you find
-- prioritize bugs / bug triage
+  - Prioritize bugs / bug triage
-- write documentation
+  - Write documentation
-- fix as many bugs as you can
+  - Fix as many bugs as you can

 .. rst-class:: colright